NanoComp/meep/doc/docs/FAQ.md

 By default, when Meep assigns a dielectric constant $\varepsilon$ or $\mu$ to each pixel, it uses a carefully designed average of the $\varepsilon$ values within that pixel.
 This subpixel averaging generally improves the accuracy of the simulation &mdash; perhaps counter-intuitively, for geometries with discontinous $\varepsilon$ it is *more* accurate (i.e. closer to the exact Maxwell result for the *discontinuous* case) to do the simulation with the subpixel-averaged (*smoothed*) $\varepsilon$, as long as the averaging is done properly.
 For details, see the [reference publication](Acknowledgements/#referencing).

 Still, there are times when, for whatever reason, you might not want this feature.
 For example, if your accuracy is limited by other issues, or if you want to skip the wait at the beginning of the simulation for it do to the averaging.
-In this case, you can disable the subpixel averaging by doing `(set! eps-averaging? false)` in your control file.
-See the [User Interface](Scheme_User_Interface.md).
+In this case, you can disable the subpixel averaging by setting `eps_averaging = False` via the `Simulation` instance (Python) or `(set! eps-averaging? false)` (Scheme) in your script file.
+See the [User Interface](Python_User_Interface.md).

 Even if you disable the subpixel averaging, however, when you output the dielectric function to a file and plot it, you may notice that there are some pixels with intermediate $\varepsilon$ values, right at the boundary between two materials.
 This has a completely different source.
 Internally, Meep's simulation is performed on a [Yee grid](Yee_Lattice.md), in which every field component is stored on a slightly different grid which are offset from one another by half-pixels, and the $\varepsilon$ values are also stored on this Yee grid.
 For output purposes, however, it is more user-friendly to output all fields etcetera on the same grid at the center of each pixel, so all quantities are interpolated onto this grid for output.
 Therefore, even though the internal $\varepsilon$ values are indeed discontinuous when you disable subpixel averaging, the *output* file will still contain some "averaged" values at interfaces due to the interpolation from the Yee grid to the center-pixel grid.